 What’s cuter than pink?
 Gradiated pink, that’s what.

 We’re all aware of the cotton-candy hair trend.
 Bright, candy-colored locks once a native solely of the alternative, Hollywood or haute couture scenes are now a commonplace thing.
-Social media such as Instagram and Pinterest have also skyrocketed the popularity of these trends, as bloggers and other style savants have taken to pink, blue, purple or other #unicornhair shades in a major way.
+Instagram and Pinterest have also skyrocketed the popularity of these trends, as bloggers and other style savants have taken to pink, blue, purple or other #unicornhair shades in a major way.
 And one of the latest iterations of this trend has also come to our attention, and it’s in the form of pink ombré hair.
-This fun twist on regular one-note pink is definitely on our radars this summer.
+This fun twist on regular one-note pink is definitely on our radars.
 What better way to stand out even more?
-Read on to learn how you nail the pink ombré hair look at home:
+Read on to learn how to nail the pink ombré hair look at home.

 Tips On Getting Pink Ombré Hair at Home

-Leave your hair unwashed for a couple of days to allow for our natural hair oils or sebum to coat the scalp.
-This can help shield us from any stinging or irritation from the dye.
+Leave your hair unwashed for a couple of days to allow for your natural hair oils or sebum to coat the scalp.
+This can help shield from any stinging or irritation from the dye.

 Gently brush hair with a detangler brush or wide-toothed comb to remove any knots.